gitter-badger/SpineOpt.jl/docs/src/concept_reference/parameters.md

 ## `ramp_down_limit`

-Limit the maximum ramp-down rate of an online unit.
-Max. ramp down limit of online units
+Limit the maximum ramp-down rate of an online unit, given as a fraction of the unit_capacity. [ramp_down_limit] = %/t, e.g. 0.2/h

 Related [Relationship Classes](@ref): [unit\_\_from\_node](@ref) and [unit\_\_to\_node](@ref)